 Michael Heath: Cello Concerto (world première)

-Illustration by James Mayhew
+James Mayhew illustrator

 Docklands Sinfonia is young and pioneering orchestra which has become a major cultural force in the Docklands – bringing high quality music to the area, staging ground-breaking concerts and creating a lasting legacy by inspiring generations of young people.
 Since its formation in 2009, Docklands Sinfonia has enjoyed incredible success with performances for the Queen at Buckingham Palace and with Grammy-award winner Imogen Heap at the Royal Albert Hall.
 It has appeared on the BBC Radio 3 and BBC1.